Sam-Rowe/justaddapicnic.com/_posts/2023-01-23-feb_half_term.markdown

 <h3>PAID FOR activites / events</h3>
     <ul><h5>Peter Rabbit Story time Adventure</h5>
-        <p>The Beaney, Canterbury, CT1 2RA. <b>18th feb - 16th April</b>.</p>
+        <p>The Beaney, Canterbury, CT1 2RA. <b>18th Feb - 16th April</b>.</p>
         <p><em> "Hop into this walkthrough experience, where visitors will be able to immerse themselves in The Tale of Peter Rabbit.
 Little bunnies will be able to crawl under the garden gate, hide in a watering can, and see their reflection in a mirror pool, just like Peter Rabbit!
 With photo opportunities and activities to take part in along the way, there are plenty of opportunities for families to enjoy this well-loved tale."</em></p>
-        <p> Suggested donation £3<a href="https://canterburymuseums.co.uk/events/the-world-of-peter-rabbit-storytime-trail/">More info here.</a>  Please note the museum is closed on Mondays.</p>
+        <p> Suggested donation £3<a href="https://canterburymuseums.co.uk/events/the-world-of-peter-rabbit-storytime-trail/">.
+More info here.</a>  Please note the museum is closed on Mondays.</p>
     </ul>
     <ul><h5>Super Hero Garden Trail</h5>
-        <p>Hall Place and Gardens, Bexley, DA1PQ. <b>From 1 - 28th February. </b>Come along to the Gardens and see if you can find all the Super Heros hiding in the hedgerows and borders.
+        <p>Hall Place and Gardens, Bexley, DA1PQ. <b>From 1st - 28th February. </b>Come along to the Gardens and see if you can find all the Super Heroes hiding in the hedgerows and borders.
 Small prize at the end, £2.50 per trail.
 Suitable for children 3 - 10 year, younger children will require more teamwork.
-Binrg apencil, or buy one from the shop for 50p.</p>
+Bring a pencil, or buy one from the shop for 50p.</p>
         <p> <a href="https://www.hallplace.org.uk/event/superhero-february-garden-trail/">More info here.</a></p>
     </ul>
     <ul><h5>February half Term Trail</h5>